 What Marriages Can Benefit From a Marital Agreement?

-There are many relationships that may benefit from a prenuptial or postnuptial agreement.
+Many relationships may benefit from a prenuptial or postnuptial agreement.
 Marital agreements can benefit couples who:

 - Own a business or shares in a business